Unit 5: Computer Technology - Culminating

 Challenges ahead

-• Build process steps
+• Your10 build process steps

-• References - resources and supplier
+• References to include resources and suppliers

 Investigation/Ideas: